Home About Us FAQs Contact Us

 Hip Replacement Surgery

-Hip Replacement Parts
+Parts of a Hip Replacement

 Each hip replacement consists of a stem and a socket.
-Either stem or socket can be inserted into the patient's body with or without cement.
+Either stem or socket can be inserted into the patient’s body with or without cement.
 Using modern techniques, material science and proven implants; both cemented and uncemented hip replacements, have functioned extremely well.
-Loosening of the components is quite uncommon.
+Loosening of the components is quite uncommon.The bearing surface or articulating surface is where the ball on the stem meets

-The bearing surface or articulating surface is where the stem meets the socket.
+the socket.
 There is a ball / head attached to the stem, which articulates with the socket as the hip moves.
-Classically the head has been made of metal and the socket made of ultra high molecular weight polyethylene (special plastic)
+Classically the head has been made of metal and the socket made of ultra high molecular weight polyethylene (special plastic) Alternative articulating surfaces are available.

-Ceramic heads
+Ceramic heads and cups

-Ceramic heads have been used to articulate with ceramic cups, these have been shown to have extremely low wear rates.
+Ceramic heads have been used to articulate with ceramic cups, these

 Metal heads